cdp1337/coreplus/docs/models.md

 # Model Declarations

+The Model in Core is the foundation of the "M" part of "MVC".
+It provides a control point for all metadata, structures, indexes, and datalogic associated with a given database table.

 Each table in the datastore MUST have an associated Model with a corresponding name.
 If you need your table called "`my_something`", then its Model is "`MySomethingModel`".

+## Business Logic vs Data Logic

+["Business logic"](https://en.wikipedia.org/wiki/Business_logic), is the part of the program that encodes the real-world business rules that determine how data can be created, displayed, stored, and changed.
+**THIS HAS NO PLACE IN MODELS!**
+All business logic *MUST* reside inside Controllers, as business logic generally applies to user roles, so user A may have different permissions than user B, such as being able to create a user without a password or assign admin rights to a user.

+These are all business logic examples that *must not* be in Models.

+Data logic on the other hand, *(@todo find correct term for this)*, such as no two users on the system can have the same email address otherwise there would be data corruption, **DOES** belong in Models, as the Model is one of the lowest tiers that interact with the raw data.

 ## Static Public Properties